 Why this works so much better then most “haunted house” stories are Scott and Liam are much older then the usual youthful characters that cast in these films.
 Thomas and Brophy shine because they add a sense of realism here.
 Not taking anything from Petersen,her turn as Holly is very good as well,the chemistry of the three leads is a real plus here.

 When the spirits start making their presence known,Holly wants to bolt while Liam is starting to feel uneasy as well.
-Scott’s observation about running right after their have met the goal of their life’s goal is dead on.
+Scott’s observation about running right after they have met the goal of their life’s research is dead on.
 You spend years hunting and then panic at the first real sign??
-It’s a nice touch by Stutter and Stevens.
+It’s a nice touch by Stutter and Stevens drives that emotion home.

 I will have to say the ending wasn’t the best,several plot holes pop up that could have been explained a little better with just a bit more time.
 The Dead Room clocks in at a fast 78 minutes.
 I think Stutter could have fleshed out the ending a little better by adding 10-12 minutes of story including adding a origin.